Rescue at Midnight Castle: Plot

-The story begins as the peaceful ponies of Dream Valley are attacked by monsters, led by Scorpan, who kidnap four ponies and take them away to Midnight Castle.
+The story begins as the peaceful ponies of Dream Valley are attacked by monsters known as Stratadons, led by Scorpan, who kidnap four ponies and take them away to Midnight Castle.
 Enraged, Firefly, a Pegasus pony, takes to the skies to try to find someone who can help them defeat Tirac, a centaur-like demon whose plan is to use these ponies to pull his Chariot of Darkness.
 On her way, she crashes into 12-year-old Megan's well and asks her for her help.
 Megan is at first reluctant to go but after being confronted by the monsters, she sets out with the ponies to rescue them.

 At Midnight Castle, Tirac has the smallest pony, Ember, taken to the dungeons, and uses the Rainbow of Darkness to turn the other three ponies Scorpan captured into dragons.
 He tells Scorpan to bring him a fourth pony by midnight, threatening to behead his friend, Spike, the baby dragon.

 Megan, Firefly, and the ponies Applejack, Twilight, and Bow Tie go to see the Moochick, who has magic powers and might know how to defeat Tirac.
 On the way, Applejack falls off a bridge into the river and Megan jumps after her, from which they are rescued by the Sea Ponies, who tell them to call on them if they need help again.
 Megan and the ponies find the Moochick, who says that to defeat Tirac they must take away his Rainbow of Darkness, which gives him his power.
 He also gives them the Rainbow of Light, which can help defeat Tirac.

 Arriving at Midnight Castle, Megan and the ponies cross the moat of raging water with help from the Sea Ponies.
 Meanwhile, Scorpan fails to get a fourth pony for Tirac, who threatens Spike again.
 Scorpan releases Spike and Ember from the dungeons.
 Applejack is captured by Tirac, who turns her into a dragon.
 Scorpan enters, attacks Tirac's guards, and runs outside with Megan and the ponies.
 With four corrupted ponies, Tirac rides his Chariot of Darkness.
 Tirac defeats Scorpan, nearly killing him, while Megan rides Firefly and knocks the Rainbow of Darkness out of Tirac's hand.
 The ponies fight Tirac's guards over the Rainbow of Darkness, but in the end, Tirac gets it back.
 Megan unleashes the Rainbow of Light, which is actually very small and does nothing at first.
 Tirac uses the Rainbow of Darkness on the Rainbow of Light, which fights back, overpowers the Rainbow of Darkness, and destroys Tirac.
 Everything Tirac transformed with the Rainbow of Darkness is restored to its original state, including the ponies and Scorpan, whose original form is a human prince.
 Spike, however, has always been a dragon.

-As the credits roll, Firefly carries Megan back home where she hugs her own horse, T.J.
+As the credits roll, Firefly carries Megan back home where she hugs her own pony, T.J.